rlopez1990/MovieTime/README.md

 ### What is clean code
 In my experience a clean code is every code which can be easy to read to any developer.
 With this in mind the code will be easy to modify.
 Each developer has ther own writing style, and the level of reding depende on our experience.
 We all want to write a simple, beautiful and concise code.

+### Ways to improve this code
+One thing to improve the code is to use `Task` and `await` to use concurrency and remove the closures